What Is Marketing? Basics of Marketing & Types

 What Is Marketing?

-Marketing is one of, if not the, most important aspects to a business.
+Marketing is one of, if not the, most important aspects of a business.
 What good is selling a life-changing product if customers have never heard of it and don’t know anything about it?
 That’s where capable marketers come in handy.
-These marketers help companies identify consumer and industry trends, formulate campaigns and captivate audiences by showing how their products shine over the others.
+Marketers help companies identify consumer and industry trends, formulate campaigns and captivate audiences by showing how their products shine over others.

-Whether we know it or not, marketing efforts are all around us.
-A simple example of a marketing campaign could be gas station billboards along the highway.
-These companies realize cars need gas and humans need food, so sticking eye-catching billboards along the highway could increase customer awareness and, thus, profits.
 One of the most famous examples of marketing is Nike’s slogan “Just Do It.”
-Virtually everyone on earth has heard this phrase before.
 Pairing “Just Do It” with world-class athlete spokespeople has proven to be one of the most effective marketing campaigns of the last 30 years.
-This simple, yet effective phrase resonates with competitive athletes and fosters a sense of pushing yourself to be a better athlete (in your Nike gear, of course).
+The phrase resonates with competitive athletes and fosters a sense of pushing yourself to be a better athlete (in your Nike gear, of course).

 The 4 Ps of Marketing

-The 4 Ps of marketing are the key areas involved in effectively spreading the word about a product.
-Sometimes known as the marketing mix, product, price, place and promotion are vital to every good marketing campaign.
+The 4 Ps of marketing is a popular framework for understanding the areas involved in marketing strategy.
+Sometimes known as the marketing mix, the four Ps of marketing — product, price, place and promotion — are vital to every good marketing campaign.